chengchengjinyun/learngit/readme.txt

 Git is a version control system
 Git is free software
 Git is a ditributed version control system
-Git is a free software
+Git is a free software, is it?
+Git is easy to learn